The Short Answer · Updated August 2026

 Verdict: A far safer everyday bottle than the plastic sippy cups most kids use — choose the Steel Loop Cap for zero plastic, or the silicone sport spout for spill-proof little-kid use.

 Same 18/8 stainless steel as the adult version, sized for small hands.
 Available with Sport Cap (has a small silicone spout) or Steel Loop Cap (zero plastic).
 Rounded edges, no glass to break, no plastic to leach.
 Much safer than the plastic sippy cups most kids use daily.
 Interchangeable caps — grows with the child.
+If you're outfitting the whole household, our roundup of the best plastic-free water bottles for kids compares this against other kid-sized stainless and glass picks.

 A steel bottle kids actually want to carry — swap the silicone sport spout for an all-steel Loop Cap as they grow, so one bottle lasts for years.